-On the last Wednesday of August each year, the world’s largest food fight takes place in Buñol, a small town in the province of Valencia, Spain.
-La Tomatina attracts 22,000 people from around the world that gather together to enjoy the unique battle of tomatoes experience.
-The tomato fight itself lasts about an hour as Spaniards and tourists come together as they paint the town red.
+On the last Wednesday of August each year, the world’s largest food thrusting contest takes place in Buñol, a small town in the province of Valencia, Spain.
+La Tomatina attracts around 22,000 people from around the world who gather together to enjoy the unique tomato crossfire experience.
+The tomato fight itself lasts about an hour as Spaniards and tourists come together to paint the town red.

 Image Credits: Flikr / La Tomatina taken by Travis Britton